-Cardholders do earn a flat 1 percent back for all regular spending, but they also earn 5 percent back (activation required) on up to $1,500 spent each quarter in rotating categories (then 1 percent).
-The Discover it Cash Back also comes with no annual fee, which makes it a smart card to keep for the long haul.
+Cardholders do earn a flat 1 percent back for all regular spending, but they also earn 5 percent back on up to $1,500 they spend each quarter in rotating categories (activation required).
+After they hit that limit, cardholders then earn 1 percent on any additional purchases in these rotating categories.
+The card also comes with no annual fee, which makes it a smart card to keep for the long haul.

-Discover’s 2021 cash back bonus calendar
+Discover’s 5% cash back calendar for 2021

 |Quarter||2020 Discover it categories||2021 Discover it categories|

-|Q1: Jan. through March||
+|Q1: January through March||

 |Q2: April through June||

-|Q3: July through Sept.||
+|Q3: July through September||

-|Q4: Oct. through Dec.||
+|Q4: October through December||

 As you can see, the Discover it Cash Back calendar for 2021 includes many of the same bonus categories as it did in 2020.
-The main difference is in April through June of 2021 when you’ll earn (upon activation) 5 percent back on select streaming services instead of Uber and Lyft (up to $1,500 per quarter on purchases, then 1 percent) on top of the other categories like gas stations and wholesale clubs.
+The main difference is in April through June of 2021, when you’ll earn (upon activation) 5 percent back on select streaming services instead of Uber and Lyft (up to $1,500 per quarter on purchases, then 1 percent) on top of the other categories like gas stations and wholesale clubs.